 1.1 You and a person appointed by you to attend in your place are entitled to attend the opening of returned postal votes.
 Additionally, you may appoint agents to attend openings on your behalf.
-See Part 2a: Standing as an independent candidate or Part 2b: Standing as a party candidate for details on how to appoint these agents.
+See Part 2b: Standing as a party candidate for details on how to appoint these agents.